-- (i) The Listing Agreements entered into by the Company with the Stock Exchanges, where the Securities of the Company are listed and the uniform listing agreement with the said stock exchanges pursuant to the provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 - (ii) Secretarial Standards with respect to Meetings of Board of Directors (SS-1) and General Meetings (SS-2) issued by the Institute of Company Secretaries of India. - It is reported that during the period under review, the Company has been regular in complying with the provisions of the Act, Rules, Regulations and Guidelines, as mentioned above, except the following: - 1.
-Delay in filling of the following forms CRA-2, IEPF-7, IEPF-4 with Ministry of Corporate Affairs
+- i.
+The Listing Agreements entered into by the Company with the Stock Exchanges, where the Securities of the Company are listed and the uniform listing agreement with the said stock exchanges pursuant to the provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 - ii.
+Secretarial Standards with respect to Meetings of Board of Directors (SS-1) and General Meetings (SS-2) issued by the Institute of Company Secretaries of India. - It is reported that during the period under review, the Company has been regular in complying with the provisions of the Act, Rules, Regulations and Guidelines, as mentioned above, except the following: - 1.
+Delay in filing of the following forms CRA-2, CRA-4, IEPF-1, IEPF-2, CHG-1, DIR-12.
+However, the same was filed with additional fees with the Registrar of Companies.

-In my opinion and as identified and informed by the Management, the following laws are specifically applicable to the Company as the Company is into Manufacturing of Industrial Alcohol, Cogen, Beverages and Packaged Drinking Water.
+In my opinion and as identified and informed by the Management, the following laws are specifically applicable to the Company as the company is into manufacturing of Distilleries, Cogen, beverages and packaged drinking water.